iceBear67/linguee/README.md

 ### Integrations

-Placeholder API is also available and you can inject your post-processors.
+Placeholder API is also available, and you can inject your post-processors.

 `Welcome back! {{papi:player_name}}` -> (With `{name = "nullcat_"}`) `Welcome back! nullcat_`